 (Produced by Mad Mal Ray)

 This is kind of a nutty record, or at least a nutty-looking one.
 I mean, it just is.
-I guess these guys were big fans of the American TV comedy "F Troop," not only naming themselves after the show, but also somehow also procuring cavalry uniforms to pose in for their photo shoot.
-Then there's the album title's creative use of grammar, specifically the sic-worthy punctuation in "U.S." -- did they mean the United States wasn't making it big?
+To start with, there's the album title's creative use of grammar, specifically the sic-worthy punctuation in "U.S." -- did they mean the United States wasn't making it big?
 Did they know something we don't know?
-Anyway, the band included Theo Delleyman (lead vocals, bass guitar), Ken Hutchison (lead guitar), Jimmy Kirby (fiddle), Scotty Marshall (lead vocals, rhythm guitar), and George Saville (drums) working their way through a mix of country oldies ("Honky Tonkin'," "I Know You're Married But I Love You Still") a few bluegrass/old timey tunes ("Bile Them Cabbage Down," "Windy And Warm") and some other stuff that may have been originals, such as the title track, "Everybody's Makin' It Big But Me."
+Plus the whole cavalry thing.
+Anyway, this album features the same lineup as above, working their way through a mix of country oldies ("Honky Tonkin'," "I Know You're Married But I Love You Still") a few bluegrass/old timey tunes ("Bile Them Cabbage Down," "Windy And Warm") and some other stuff that may have been originals, such as the title track, "Everybody's Makin' It Big But Me."
 This was recorded at a studio in Adelaide, though sadly there's no indication of the year.
+As far as I know, though, these were their only two albums.

 The Flying Circus "The Flying Circus" (EMI Records, 1969) (LP)